- Off road parking

 Four bedrooms: 1 x ground floor double, 1 x double, 1 x family room with 3 single beds, 1 x adult bunks.
 Ground floor bathroom with bath, shower over, basin and WC.
 First floor shower room with shower, basin and WC.
 Large fitted kitchen with dining area and multi-fuel stove.
 Sitting room with open fire.
 Additional sitting area in extended entrance porch.

 Electric storage heaters with multi-fuel stove in kitchen/dining area and open fire in sitting room.
-Electric oven and hob, microwave, fridge/freezer, washing machine, dishwasher, satellite TV with basic package, radio, small library of books/games.
-Electricity charged via meter reading.
+Electric oven and hob, microwave, fridge/freezer, washing machine, dishwasher, satellite TV with basic package, radio, small selection of books/games.
+Electricity inc. in rent.
 Bed linen inc. in rent.
 Cot and highchair available.
 Off road parking for 4 cars.
 Lawned area.
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shop and pub 10 mins walk.
 Note: Fuel is not provided for stove and open fire but is available to purchase locally, or can be pre-ordered from the shop before arrival.